sbt2486/reference_swiper/README.md

 ##Installation and configuration

+1. Download the Swiper library from https://github.com/nolimits4web/Swiper/archive/master.zip and unzip it into DRUPAL_ROOT/libraries/swiper such that your the swiper.jquery.min.js is accessible at DRUPAL_ROOT/libraries/swiper/dist/js/swiper.jquery.min.js .
-1. Install the module as usual using the UI or drush.
+2. Install the module as usual using the UI or drush.
-2. Add a Swiper option set by navigating to /admin/config/system/reference-swiper
+3. Add a Swiper option set by navigating to /admin/config/system/reference-swiper .
-3. Navigate to the "Manage display" tab of your entity or bundle and switch the formatter of your entity reference field to "Reference Swiper".
+4. Navigate to the "Manage display" tab of your entity or bundle and switch the formatter of your entity reference field to "Reference Swiper".
-4. Edit the formatter settings and select the option set created in step 2 by entering its name in the autocomplete field
+5. Edit the formatter settings and select the option set created in step 3 by entering its name in the autocomplete field.

 ## Known issues

 1. Floating a field that is using the Reference Swiper formatter with CSS will break the Swiper.
-2. Swiper's parallax and lazy loading features aren't supported yet.
+2. The following Swiper features arent't supported yet:
+- parallax
+- lazy loading
+- zoom
+- other new parameters that were added in version 3.4

-Feel free to create an issue at the module page in case you find a bug/have a feature request.
+Feel free to create an issue at http://drupal.org/project/issues/reference_swiper in case you find a bug/have a feature request.

 ##Credits: